-STAGE CHARACTERISTICS ECL ASSESSMENT Stage 1 12 month Stage 2 Credit exposures with significant increase in credit risk since initial recognition as follows: 1. exposures with external credit rating downgraded from investment grade to speculative/non-investment grade; or 2. exposures with risk ratings downgraded by at least two rating grades Lifetime Stage 3 Credit exposures with objective evidence of impairment or has defaulted Lifetime
+STAGE CHARACTERISTICS ECL ASSESSMENT Stage 1 Credit exposures with no significant increase in credit risk since initial recognition, with low credit risk, or with external credit rating of investment grade 12 month Stage 2 Credit exposures with significant increase in credit risk since initial recognition as follows: 1. exposures with external credit rating downgraded from investment grade to speculative/non-investment grade; or 2. exposures with risk ratings downgraded by at least two rating grades Lifetime Stage 3 Credit exposures with objective evidence of impairment or has defaulted Lifetime